ABO RhD Test Tube Method

 Frequently Asked Questions (FAQs)

-What are the five steps in the blood typing procedure?
+What are the five steps in the ABO Rh test (blood group typing) procedure?

-The five main steps in the blood typing procedure using the tube method are:
+The five main steps in the ABO Rh test (blood group typing) using the tube method are:

 1. Sample Preparation